-It’s difficult to improve on a product thought to be one of the best in its price range, but that didn’t stop Ultimate Ears from trying with the Wonderboom 2.
+It’s difficult to improve on a product that’s one of the best, but that didn’t stop Ultimate Ears from trying in the Wonderboom 2.

-Build quality is robust; it’s a speaker that will certainly survive a few falls from small heights.
-The speaker’s body is made out of a material that’s dust-proof and scratch-proof, so while it isn’t completely unbreakable, it can survive a dusty room or your pet’s attempts to claw it.
+Build quality is robust.
+It’s the type of speaker that will survive a few falls from small heights.
+The speaker is made out of a material that’s dust-proof and scratch-proof, so while it isn’t completely unbreakable, it can survive a dusty room or your pet’s attempts to claw it.

 The distinctive two-tone design is available in a variety of shades − five in total − with names to suggest each finish has a personality of its own with Deep Space Black (black), Crushed Ice (grey), Radical Red (red), Bermuda Blue (blue) and Just Peach (pink).

 The hard-to-miss volume control buttons are present on the speaker’s side, with the speaker’s top plate having undergone a slight re-jig.
-The UE logo on the original is now gone to avoid any confusion with the playback buttons, UE telling me users thought it was just a logo and not the play/pause button.
+The UE logo has been removed to avoid any confusion with the playback buttons, with UE saying that users often thought it was just a logo and not the playback button.

 Related: UE Wonderboom review

-UE Wonderboom 2 features – A boost for longer battery life
+UE Wonderboom 2 features – Longer battery life

-Battery life has jumped from 10 to 13 hours over the original, further enhancing its portable qualities (a 2.5-hour charge gets you back to full battery).
-Manufactured to an IP67 rating – up from the Wonderboom’s IPX7 – it’s able to withstand submersion in a body of water one metre deep for 30 minutes – although the Wonderboom 2 is thoroughly buoyant, content to bobble along any body of water.
+Battery life has jumped from 10 to 13 hours (a 2.5-hour charge gets you back to full battery).
+The Wonderboom 2 now has an IP67 rating – up from the Wonderboom’s IPX7 – so it’s able to withstand submersion in a body of water one metre deep for 30 minutes – although the Wonderboom 2 is thoroughly buoyant, content to bobble along any body of water.

-The new headline features are Outdoor Boost and Double Up, which essentially mean “bigger sound” and “stereo pairing”.
+New headline features are Outdoor Boost and Double Up, which effectively mean “bigger sound” and “stereo pairing”.
 Outdoor Boost is activated by pressing the pine tree logo on the speaker’s underside, nerfing the bass and giving mid-range and treble frequencies more room to breathe.

-Outdoor Mode produces an expansive soundstage, with vocals more pronounced.
-There’s a tendency for some busy tracks to sound cluttered with Outdoor Boost engaged, but that didn’t tax the sound quality much.
+Activating it produces an expansive soundstage, with vocals more pronounced than before.
+There’s a tendency for some busy tracks to sound cluttered with Outdoor Boost engaged, but it doesn’t tax the sound quality too much.

-Double Up only works with a second Wonderboom 2.
-Connect a pair of Wonderboom 2 and music switches from mono to stereo, with one as the left channel and the other as the right.
-We weren’t giving a second review unit to hear this under review conditions, but a demonstration of it in action showed it was effective, although the thought of coughing up another £90 to do this is less enticing.
+Double Up only works with a second Wonderboom 2 in attendance.
+Connect a pair and music switches from mono to stereo, with one acting as the left channel and the other as the right.
+We weren’t giving a second review unit to put this to the text, but a demonstration of it was effective enough, although the idea of coughing up another £90 in order to have this feature is less than enticing.

-The Double Up feature doesn’t work with the original Wonderboom, although you can wireless group them to two other Wonderbooms for a sort of mini multi-room set-up.
+While the Double Up feature doesn’t work with the original Wonderboom, you can wireless group a Wonderboom 2 to two other Wonderbooms for a sort of mini multi-room set-up.

-The Wonderboom 2 delivers a sound so big that having nudged up the volume to what I thought was close to full welly, I realised I was only half way.
+The Wonderboom 2 delivers a sound so big that having nudged up the volume to what I thought was close to full welly.
+In fact I was only half way.

 How UE has managed this is nothing short of witchcraft; or more likely, a great feat of engineering.
 The drivers are the same as those in the original, but the low-end has been trimmed to for some extra oomph in the bass region.

-And the Wonderboom sounds better for it, its 360-degree sound able to capably fill a room.
+And the Wonderboom sounds really good, its 360-degree sound able to capably fill a room.
 Throw a song from any genre and the Wonderboom 2 attacks it with relish.
 Into the Red from Hans Zimmer’s Rush soundtrack is full of dynamic shifts and aggressive sound, but the Wonderboom 2 takes it in its stride.